ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 - **Brand Name Drugs**: Original drugs developed by pharmaceutical companies, protected by patents, and marketed under proprietary names
 - **Generic Drugs**: Copies of brand-name drugs that have the same active ingredients, strength, dosage form, and route of administration, but sold under generic chemical names or different brand names after the original patent expires

-> **TRIVIA**: The Orphan Drug Act (1983) provides incentives to promote research, approval, and marketing of drugs needed for the treatment of rare (therefore less profitable) diseases.
+> 🤯 The Orphan Drug Act (1983) provides incentives to promote research, approval, and marketing of drugs needed for the treatment of rare (therefore less profitable) diseases.

 ### Brand Name Drug Development